Extras

 Tournament Scoring:

 Occasionally, teams enter tournaments consisting of many teams.
 Wresters compete to advance in a bracket with competitors in their own weight class.
 Team scores are also tallied, but they are scored using a different system than the dual meet scoring mentioned above.
-For a detailed explanation of tournament scoring, click here.
+For a detailed explanation of tournament scoring, click here (and then scroll down).

 Jump to top